 - After application, store all pesticides in an area inaccessible by children such as a locked cabinet or garden shed (remember the caps are child-resistant, not child-proof).

-- Keep pesticides in their original containers, never in containers that could be mistaken for juice or food.
+- Keep pesticides in their original containers, never in containers that could be mistaken for beverages or food.

 - Never use or purchase any pesticide that does not have an EPA registration number, directions for use, or ingredients on the package.
 Illicitly marketed pesticides are nearly always more toxic than those approved for indoor use.

 3. What symptoms should I watch for in case there is a problem with indoor-use pesticides?